18x12, relief, 2011

 The Studio

-Though this site focuses on Jeff Morin, he does collaborate with other artists and shares his shop with Brian Borchardt.
-They also work with artists around the country to make paper through our summer intensive.
+Though this site focuses on Jeff Morin, he does collaborate with other artists and shares his shop and life with Brian Borchardt.
+They also work with artists around the country to make paper through a summer intensive.
 They make roughly 4000 sheets of paper in ten days, then divide the paper amongst the artists giving each an inventory for print and collage projects in the coming year.

 Jeff Morin taught graphic design around the country and built letterpress studios for multiple institutions.
 After one university decided to liquidate the studio that he had built and on which he was dependent, he put his efforts into building an independent facility.

 As he was driving through a small Georgia town, he noticed a print shop that had letterpress equipment.
 He walked in and struck up a conversation with the owner, who was interested in selling off part of the shop.
-He had been approached by antique dealers on many occasions to buy the equipment, primarily to dump the type and sell off the drawers for knick knack shelves.
+The owner had been approached by antique dealers on many occasions to buy the equipment, primarily to dump the type and sell off the drawers for knick-knack shelves.
 He handed Morin a job stick and asked him to start setting type.
 Jeff obliged.
-After which the owner said, "It's yours."
+Upon which the owner said, "It's yours."

 He has saved many print shops through similar experiences in Tennessee, Wisconsin, and Minnesota.